pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 - `LZ4`
 - `LZ4_LENGTH_PREFIXED`
 - `null` (the JSON null value, not `"null"`), which is the default.
-  In this case `PASS_THROUGH` will be used for metrics and `LZ4` for other columns
+  In this case, `PASS_THROUGH` will be used for metrics and `LZ4` for other columns.

-`deriveNumDocsPerChunk` is only used when the datatype may have a variable length.
-For example with `string`, `big decimal`, `bytes`, etc.
+`deriveNumDocsPerChunk` is only used when the datatype may have a variable length, such as with `string`, `big decimal`, `bytes`, etc.
 By default, Pinot uses a fixed number of elements that was chosen empirically.
 If changed to true, Pinot will use a heuristic value that depends on the column data.

 `rawIndexWriterVersion` changes the algorithm used under the hood to create the index.
 This changes the actual data layout, but modern versions of Pinot can read indexes written in older versions.
 The latest version right now is 4.

-### Configuration
+#### Raw forward index configuration

-The recommended way to configure the forward index using raw format is the following:
+The recommended way to configure the forward index using raw format is by including the parameters explained above in the `indexes.forward` object.
+For example:

 {% code title="Configured in tableConfig fieldConfigList" %}
 ```javascript